Here's what to know about the film and TV writers' strike

 The studios have so far rejected these demands, a position one writer described as "insulting."

-"We are fighting for nothing less than the survival of writing as a viable career," writer and comic Adam Conover said on Twitter.
+"We are fighting for nothing less than the survival of writing as a viable career," writer and comic Adam Conover tweeted.

 How much do Hollywood and TV writers make?